DeepSingh93/Python-DSA/README.md

     - delete an element from the end
     - delete an elemnet from middle

+- Doubly linkedlist using python
+    - insert an element at the end

 # Running these files
 How to run these files